 Long story short… according to a recent study, the DNJ in mulberry leaves helps to lessen the risk for diabetes.
 How so?
 Well, the chemical lowers the blood glucose and insulin levels while raising fat burning proteins.
 Bad cholesterol levels were also moderately reduced as well.10,11

 Additionally, including mulberry extracts in the diet are linked with a decline in lipid accumulation in the liver and muscles.
-This could help lower blood glucose levels and improve insulin responses.12
+This could help lower the blood sugar level levels and improve insulin responses.12

 Another great property of mulberry extract is its ability to inhibit tyrosinase.
-This means means mulberry might even help stop the production of melanin — the pigment that determines skin color.13
+This means means mulberry might even help stop the production of melanin – and have potential as a skin lightener.13

 And recently, a hybrid of the mulberry plant, taken from two different species of mulberry, has been said to be included in promising Thai whitening agents.14